Bachmann1234/diff_cover/README.rst

 This will compare the current ``git`` branch to ``origin/master`` and print the diff coverage report to the console.

-You can also generate an HTML version of the report:
+You can also generate an HTML or JSON version of the report:

 .. code:: bash

     diff-cover coverage.xml --html-report report.html
+	diff-cover coverage.xml --json-report report.json

 Multiple XML Coverage Reports
 -------------------------------